North Korea–United States relations: Relations following Kim Jong-Il's death

-On April 26, 2013, North Korea said it had arrested a U.S. citizen for committing an unspecified crime against the country.
-U.S. officials said that person was Kenneth Bae.
+On April 26, 2013, North Korea said it had arrested Kenneth Bae, a U.S. citizen, for committing an unspecified crime against the country.
 On May 2, 2013, Bae was convicted of "hostile acts" and sentenced to 15 years of hard labor.
 The U.S. has called for his release but North Korea has rejected any possibility of allowing prominent Americans to visit the country to request his release.
-Dennis Rodman, who had previously visited North Korea and become friends with Kim Jong-un, tweeted a plea for Bae's release.
-Rodman has since said he will visit North Korea again in August and attempt to free Bae.
+Dennis Rodman, who had previously visited North Korea and become friends with Kim Jong Un, tweeted a plea for Bae's release.
+Rodman said he would visit North Korea again in August and attempt to free Bae.

 On May 2, 2014, Pyongyang's Korean Central News Agency (KCNA) released an article composed of four essays written by North Korean citizens.
 The content of the article carried heavy criticism and racist remarks towards U.S. President Barack Obama.

 Two American citizens were detained in North Korea in June 2014, accused of "hostile acts".
 On July 28, 2014, the United States House of Representatives voted to pass the North Korea Sanctions Enforcement Act of 2013 (H.R.
 1771; 113th Congress), but it was never passed by the Senate.
-On August 20, 2014, during annual U.S.-South Korea military drills, a spokesman for the North Korean government referred to U.S. Secretary of State John Kerry as a "wolf donning the mask of sheep", the latest in an exchange of taunts between U.S., South Korean and North Korean government officials.
+On August 20, 2014, during annual U.S.–South Korea military drills, a spokesman for the North Korean government referred to Secretary of State John Kerry as a "wolf donning the mask of sheep", the latest in an exchange of taunts between U.S., South Korean, and North Korean government officials.
 In January 2015, U.S. President Barack Obama indicated that he believed that over time the North Korean government will collapse.
-On July 28, 2016, a North Korean top diplomat for U.S. affairs claimed that the United States crossed the "red line" for putting leader Kim Jong-un on its list of sanctioned individuals, which was perceived by officials as the United States declaring war.
+On July 28, 2016, a North Korean top diplomat for U.S. affairs claimed that the United States crossed the "red line" for putting leader Kim Jong Un on its list of sanctioned individuals, which was perceived by officials as the United States declaring war.